Back to Top

 All the design features on your website should serve a purpose.
 A cluttered design makes it difficult to consume your content.
 Don’t leave your audience searching through piles of graphics and visual elements.
 Keep your design simple.

-In the example below, AEON Law does an excellent job showcasing how to create a robust and dynamic website.
-The creativity of their clients are front and center with a clear CTA as soon as the homepage loads.
-Through a few scrolls, you can easily see AEON Law’s services, intended clients, and easily get connected.
+In the example below, Family Health Law does an excellent job showcasing how to create a robust and dynamic website.
+Lisa’s photo and vision are front and center with a clear CTA as soon as the homepage loads.
+Through a few scrolls, you can easily see Lisa’s services, intended clients, and career journey.

 Use Images to Tell a Story